f-eiyu/vantage-masters-plusplus/README.md

     - This is a turn-based card game based on summoning monsters known as natials to the board to attack the opponent's deck master.
     - On each turn, players draw one card from their deck.
-Then, players can summon natials from their hand, play spell cards, move the natials on their board, attack with the natials on their board, or use a natial special ability.
+Then, players can summon natials from their hand, move the natials around on their board, or attack with the natials on their board.
-    - The natial zone has two rows.
-Natials in the back row cannot attack, unless they have the "ranged" flag.
-Natials in the front row cannot attack natials in the opposing back row if there are natials in the opposing front row, unless the attacker has the "ranged" flag.
+    - The natial zone has a front row and a back row.
     - Natials cannot take any action on the turn they're summoned, unless they have the "quick" flag.
     - The deck master is automatically placed on the back row of the natial zone